yu-fung-hang/tech-blogs/Git/Git Commands/README.md

 1. `git checkout -b new-branch-name`: create a new local branch.
 2. `git push origin new-branch-name`: push this branch to remote.

+## Scenario 4: Ignore files in .idea directory

+1. `git rm -r --cached .idea`: disable the change tracking of the files in .idea directory.
+2. Create a **.gitignore** file in your project's root directory with the following content: `.idea/`